swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 So how long does it take to read the entire standard library (about 10,000 lines of code) into persistent data structures?
 Click the following button.
 This will download the entire standard library and then measure the time it takes to read all of it.
+Make sure to click a few times and you will observe it get faster.

 <div class="eval-cljs">
     <div class="eval-ctrl">